Fuzzyshark-Watson/FchatAPIBot_Java/README.md

 Response: {"ticket":"fct_xxxxxxxxxxxxxxxxxxxxxxxxxxxxx","error":""}
 A:1 Good news.
 Every ticket looks like that, "error" is a field in the response ticket, which is empty.
 Which means it works!
 Code 200 means succes.

-Q:1 Newlines in output messages breaks the message I'm trying to send!
+Q:2 Newlines in output messages breaks the message I'm trying to send!
-A:1 /n doesn't work, try using 'your string first line+ Bot.nl +your string next line'
+A:2 /n doesn't work, try using 'your string first line+ Bot.nl +your string next line'

+Q:3 What to do when I receive: ERR {"number":1,"message":"Syntax error."}
+A:3 ERR is an API response from F-chat that the message was not valid, in this case, go through the message you sent them, bit by bit to locate the problem.
+It is highly likely that either your newlines or some of the characters you've used for indentation breaks the message.